samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

 The `data`{:.param} object is pretty simple in concept.
 Here you define the fields that the Simulator should set when sending data to SAMI, and you define the default value.

-In the example below, we define five fields.
+In the below example, we define five fields.
 Two are Integers for which we set a default value of `0`, two are Strings with an empty default value, and the last one is a String with a default text value.

 ~~~json
 {